Incorporating Wordly in Video Systems

 To customize a subtitle display

-- Import Wordly into your video editing software.
+- Import the Wordly subtitles into your video editing software.
 Depending upon how your software operates, you'll bring the Wordly frame in as a video source (such as a camera) or via a browser.

 - View the Wordly frame in the monitor that you plan to use.
 The frame may appear different, based on your computer's resolution, your monitor's resolution, and your computer's operating system text scaling.